rajsahae/thecherno_opengl/README.md

 # the-cherno
 My code-along for TheCherno tutorials.
 The code here is intended to run on MacOS.
-If you want to compile on \*Nix or Windows you will need to modify the Makefiles in each episode directory.
+If you want to compile on \*Nix, see the branch named **linux**.
+For Windows you will need to modify the Makefiles in each episode directory for your environment.
 Any differences between TheCherno's code and mine is likely a result of my compilation environment.
 YMMV.